AndreiHammer/cityMapping/README.md

 - Open *PyCharm* or another Python IDE and choose the *Open an Existing Project* option.
 Navigate to the cloned repository and select it.
 - Set up API Keys

-    Create a file named `.env in the root directory of the project(if it doesn't already exist) and add the following keys:
+    Create a file named `.env` in the root directory of the project and add the following keys:

 ```env
 # OpenAI API Key